wp-property/wp-property/readme.txt

 = 1.42.2 =
 * Fixed 'exclude' parameter for draw_stats function.
 The issue also was related to showing specific property attributes in PDF Flyer.
 * Fixed property object caching.
+* Fixed bug on clicking 'Add to Featured' on 'All Properties' page.
+* Warnings and Notices fixes.

 = 1.42.1 =
 * Fixed property search for range input and range dropdown fields types.